BooST: Boosting Smooth Trees for Partial Effect Estimation in Nonlinear Regressions: Examples with Simulated Data

 The first feature we analyzed was the trade-off between convergence and shrinkage.
 Figure \ref{F:convergencecosinev} shows the BooST convergence for several values of shrinkage $v$.
 The $y$ axis shows the root mean squared error of the adjusted model in each BooST iteration.
 Models with $v=0.5$ and $1$ converge with less than 250 iterations, the models with $v=0.2$ and $v=0.1$ take approximately 750 and 1000 iterations to converge, respectively, and the model with $v=0.05$ does not reach convergence with 1000 iterations.

 Naturally, large values of $v$ result in faster convergence.
-However, it is expected that the fitted model becomes more noisy with larger values of $v$.
+However, it is expected that the fitted model becomes noisier with larger values of $v$.
 The fitted values and the derivative for each $v$ is shown in figure \ref{F:fitsforvs}.

 The left panels show the fitted values, and the right panels show the derivatives.
 Although the fitted values become slightly softer as we decrease $v$, the difference from $v=1$ and $v=0.05$ is small.
 However, if we look at the derivatives in the right column of the plots, it is possible to see the improvement as we decrease $v$ to 0.1.
 The model for $v=0.05$ did not converge, and the derivative curve did not completely reach the real values of the derivatives.